When is Venom out in cinemas? UK release date, cast, trailer and plot

 When is Venom released in UK cinemas?

-Venom will be out in UK cinemas from Friday October 5, just in time to creep you out a few weeks before Halloween.
+Venom came out in UK cinemas from Wednesday October 3rd, just in time to creep you out a few weeks before Halloween.
+It is in cinemas now.

 READ MORE: Venom post-credits scenes explained